code-not-found/code-not-found.github.io/_posts/spring-batch/2018-12-02-spring-batch-hello-world-example.md

 ## How Does the Spring Batch Framework Work?

 Before we dive into the code let's look at how the Spring Batch framework works.
-It contains following key concepts:
+It contains following key building blocks:

 <img src="{{ site.url }}/assets/images/spring-batch/spring-batch-framework.png" alt="spring batch framework">